real-DEAL/Breadcrumb/README.md

 Breadcrumb is designed for the adventurer in all of us.
 Whether you want to get out and have a locals provided tour, a virtual scavenger hunt, or take in an exciting interactive experience you are just a few clicks away from taking part in an exciting adventure.

 Using geolocation and geofencing, the user receives hints and a map to ‘crumbs’ navigating them through an augmented tour of their surroundings.
-Crumblayer’s can leave clues, videos, and images to both guide and reward the user; facilitating a fun an interactive experience.
+Crumblayers can leave clues, videos, and images to both guide and reward the user; facilitating a fun an interactive experience.

 Breadcrumb enhances the tourist experience by providing an avenue of expression that enhances a usual walk and see experience.
 Anyone from tour guides, local musicians, theatre troupes and the general user have the tools to make an immersive and fun experience.